MyEtherWallet/knowledge-base-v3/src/content/getting-started/getting-started-new.md

 </h3>

 <ul>
-<li>  When you open a bank account, a banker creates an account for you in their system.  </li>
+<li>  When you open an account with a bank or exchange, they create an account for you in their system.  </li>
 <li>  The bank keeps track of your personal information, account passwords, balances, transactions and ultimately your money.  </li>
-<li>  They charge fees to manage your account and provide services, like refunding transactions when your card gets stolen.  </li>
+<li>  The bank charge fees to manage your account and provide services, like refunding transactions when your card gets stolen.  </li>
-<li>  You can write a check or charge your debit card to send money, go online to check your balance, reset your password, and get a new debit card if you lose it.  </li>
+<li>  The bank allows you to write a check or charge your debit card to send money, go online to check your balance, reset your password, and get a new debit card if you lose it.  </li>
-<li>  You have an account *with the bank* and they decide how much money you can send, where you can send it, and how long to hold on a suspicious deposit.
+<li>  You have an account with the bank or exchange and they decide how much money you can send, where you can send it, and how long to hold on a suspicious deposit.
 All for a fee.  </li>
 </ul>

 </div>